 Controlling Air Pollution from Motor Vehicles

 Motor vehicles are significant sources of pollution that can damage the environment and pose public health issues.
-Everyone has a stake in limiting motor vehicle emissions.
+Everyone has a stake in limiting pollution.

 How Vehicle Pollution Harms the Environment and Health